devtron-labs/devtron/docs/user-guide/security-features.md

 Environment Security Policies, like Cluster Security Policies, offer three options: Block, Allow, and Inherit.

-The Environment Security Policy inherits its settings from the Cluster Security Policy, following a hierarchical structure where each level inherits the policy from its upper level.
+The `Environment Security Policy` inherits its settings from the `Cluster Security Policy`, following a hierarchical structure where each level inherits the policy from its upper level.

-When you select an environment, it automatically adopts the policy of the associated Cluster.
-For example, if critical-level vulnerabilities are blocked globally but allowed in the Cluster Security Policy, the Environment Security Policy will inherit this allowance.
-Consequently, critical-level vulnerabilities will also be allowed in the Environment Security Policy.
+When you select an environment, it automatically adopts the policy of the associated cluster.
+For example, if critical-level vulnerabilities are blocked globally but allowed in the `Cluster Security Policy`, the `Environment Security Policy` will inherit this allowance.
+Consequently, critical-level vulnerabilities will also be allowed in the `Environment Security Policy`.

 However, you have the flexibility to make explicit changes to the policy if needed.
 This empowers you to customize the policy to align with specific requirements or preferences.